Sign up to our newsletter to get the latest on living wage and income

 Context

-Chile has a population of roughly 19 million people.[1]
+Chile has a population of almost 20 million people.[1]
 The country is highly urbanised, with 88% of its population living in urban areas.[2]
-The agricultural sector employs 7% of the workforce,[3] and accounts for 3.5% of the country’s GDP.[4]
+The agricultural sector employs 6% of the workforce,[3] and accounts for 3.5% of the country’s GDP.[4]

 Chile is one of the leading agricultural producers in Latin America and an important player in the global agri-food landscape.[5]
 The country’s agricultural sector is highly diversified, as it specialises in a wide variety of products, including wine production and food processing.
 The sector is divided in two types of agriculture, one of family farming supporting the domestic market and another of high-tech commercial farming focussing on the export market.
 Especially during the harvest seasons agriculture is a significant source of employment.
 As for self-employed smallholder farmers, 43% of them own plots of less than 5 hectares.
 Given agriculture’s significance for the country, Chile’s high climate change vulnerability is alarming.
 More droughts, desertification and a greater presence of pests are expected, which are all factors capable of degrading agricultural production.[6]

-The top produced commodities in Chile are grapes, apples, wheat, sugar beet and milk.[7]
-Similarly, Chile’s top export commodities in terms of quantity are wine, apples, grapes, prepared fruit and cherries.[8]
+The top produced commodities in Chile are grapes, raw milk, apples, wheat, and potatoes.[7]
+Similarly, Chile’s top export commodities in terms of quantity are wine, grapes, apples, prepared fruit and cherries.[8]

 Footnotes